StarRocks/starrocks/docs/using_starrocks/Colocate_join.md

 When creating a table, you can specify the attribute `"colocate_with" = "group_name"` in PROPERTIES to indicate that the table is a Colocate Join table and belongs to a specified Colocation Group.
 > **NOTE**
 >
 > From version 2.5.4, Colocate Join can be performed on tables from different databases.
-You only need to specify the same `colocate_with` property when tables are created.
+You only need to specify the same `colocate_with` property when you create tables.

 For example: